ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-batch-posting.md

    If you select **PDF** in the **Report Output Type** field, successfully posted purchase orders will be available in the **Report Inbox** part on your Role Center.

    > [!IMPORTANT]
-   > Pokud nastavíte úlohu, která bude účtovat a tisknout dokumenty a tiskárna zobrazí dialogové okno, například žádost o přihlašovací údaje nebo upozornění na nedostatek inkoustu v tiskárně, bude váš dokument zaúčtován, ale nevytisknut.
+   > If you set up a job that will post and print documents, and the printer displays a dialog box, such as a request for credentials or a warning about low printer ink, your document is posted but not printed.
 The corresponding job queue entry eventually times out and the **Status** field is set to **Error**.
 Proto doporučujeme nepoužívat nastavení tiskárny, které vyžaduje interakci se zobrazením dialogových oken tiskárny ve spojení s odesíláním na pozadí.

    Next time that you post sales documents, [!INCLUDE [prod_short](includes/prod_short.md)] automatically creates a job queue entry for each document and run the jobs in the background, one by one.